 How to Connect When You Are Never Apart Educator Training Webinar

-- Pamela Barkley, Director of Strategic Implementation
+- Pamela Barkley, Vice President of Program

-- Jen Anolik, Curriculum Manager
+- Jen Anolik, Fellowship Director

-- Rabbi Daniel Brenner, Chief of Education
+- Rabbi Daniel Brenner, Vice President of Education

 This webinar walks you through the implementation of our new session for families, “How to Connect When You’re Never Apart”.
 The session is geared toward families with preteens and/or teens and designed to be implemented with a Zoom platform.